SDCopy-App/SDCopyManual/README.md

 ## Warning

-We found some highend disks, like [Sandisk E81](https://shop.westerndigital.com/products/portable-drives/sandisk-extreme-pro-usb-3-2-ssd), cannot work with Raspberry Pi, including PiOs and Ubuntu.
+We found some highend disks, like [Sandisk Extreme Pro Portable SSD (E81)](https://shop.westerndigital.com/products/portable-drives/sandisk-extreme-pro-usb-3-2-ssd), cannot work with Raspberry Pi, including PiOs and Ubuntu.
 The file system of the target will be destroyed when writing files to an unsupported disk.
 Do a test copy before use it is hightly recommended.

 # Ejecting disks

-While scanning, copying (including the cancel confirming) and deleting, do not eject the disks operating.
+* While scanning, copying (including the cancel confirming) and deleting, do not eject the disks operating.

-It's ok to unplug the source disk / SD card reader / SD card directly before source scanning, after copying and after deletion.
+* It's ok to unplug the source disk / SD card reader / SD card directly before source scanning, after copying and after deletion.

-It's ok to unplug the target disk before target scanning, after copying and after deletion.
+* It's ok to unplug the target disk before target scanning, after copying and after deletion.

-In other cases, unplugging the disk directly will not damage the files in the device, but may cause the copying or deletion process to be unable to continue.
+* In other cases, unplugging the disk directly will not damage the files in the device, but may cause the copying or deletion process to be unable to continue.

 # Flow
 [Flow](Flow) folder contains the work flow description of SDCopy app, in png and Visio format.